LATEST ARTICLE

 How it Helps:

-Client-Centered – In an Agile project everyone understands the importance of stakeholders and therefore engages them as often as possible to avoid designing in problems at any given point in time.
+Client-Centered – In an Agile project everyone understands the importance of stakeholders and therefore engages them as often as possible to avoid designing problems at any given point in time.

 Practical Implementation: